-With these in mind, following its incorporation, the Company has initiated its long-term strategy by the acquisitions it has made to date and achieved its initial goal of listing, with its entire share capital admitted to AQSE.
-The listing will facilitate the raising of additional equity capital that will be required to develop the existing portfolio of businesses, strengthen the Group's balance sheet and provide finance for growth and future acquisitions.
+With these in mind, in the previous period, the Company initiated its long-term strategy by the acquisitions it made.
+On 1 June 2020, the Company's entire share capital was admitted to AQSE.
+The listing is facilitating the raising of additional equity capital that is required to develop the existing portfolio of businesses, strengthen the Group's balance sheet and provide finance for growth and future acquisitions.